NodeOS/nodeos.github.io/blog/_posts/2013-07-29-introduction.md

 NPM provides a value unmatched by almost any other package manager.
 Anyone can contribute a new package in mere minutes.
-If you have an idea for a tool or feature that would improve NodeOS, you can created and distribute your tool immediately.
+If you have an idea for a tool or feature that would improve NodeOS, you can create and distribute your tool immediately.

 Many NPM packages are hosted on Github, so fixing any package on NodeOS is just a pull-request away.